 ]]>

-http://frontlinegeorgia.ge/en/?feed=rss2&p=654 0
+https://frontlinegeorgia.ge/en/?feed=rss2&p=654 0

-“Reflections” with Tamar Kintsurashvili – “Traces of anti-Western Propaganda in Georgian Media” http://frontlinegeorgia.ge/en/?p=637 http://frontlinegeorgia.ge/en/?p=637#comments Tue, 05 May 2015 11:49:14 +0000 http://frontlinegeorgia.ge/en/?p=637 Read more →]]> Messages, message boxes, sources, scale – how the anti-Western propaganda is created and how it works in Georgia – the results of one-year media monitoring.
+“Reflections” with Tamar Kintsurashvili – “Traces of anti-Western Propaganda in Georgian Media” https://frontlinegeorgia.ge/en/?p=637 https://frontlinegeorgia.ge/en/?p=637#comments Tue, 05 May 2015 11:49:14 +0000 http://frontlinegeorgia.ge/en/?p=637 Read more →]]> Messages, message boxes, sources, scale – how the anti-Western propaganda is created and how it works in Georgia – the results of one-year media monitoring.

 The guest of Frontline Club is Chair of the Board of Media Development Foundation Tamar Kintsurashvili.